 3, 6, 9, 12

-But, using the same set of numbers, we can ask a different question: which number doesn’t belong?
+But, using the same set of numbers, we can ask a different question: Which number is not like the others?

 Of course, there is no “right” answer.
-Students might say:
+12 might be the most obvious outlier because it is two-digits, but students might say:

 - 3 is the only prime